bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-Nepean Hospital.markdown

 * Assemblies (Bed heads or wash hand basins)
 * Corner Guards (but not crash rails)

-Tagged in Elevations
+Tagged in Elevations:

 * Services items placed on walls
-* and same items as floor plans
+* Same items as floor plans
-* wall finishes if modelled
+* Wall finishes if modelled
-* wall protection
+* Wall protection

+### Additional Graphics

-As a separate item a 300 x 300 set out grid is to be placed onm all elevations.
-Revit Family: there are 3 types available:
+As a separate item a 300 x 300 set out grid is to be placed on all elevations.
+Revit Family: Elevation_Setout_Grid_ANN.rfa There are 3 types available:

-## FFE Schedule

-Sorted by DetailedCategory Parameter
-Shows:

-* Item Code
-* Item Description
-* Item Quantity
-* wall protection with quantity for the time being (check against dRofus briefed quantity)

-Does not show yet

-* Item Group -> might not be know at this point or not required by client (tbc)
+* 2400mm High Ceiling
+* 2700mm High Ceiling
+* 3000mm High Ceiling

 ## Fire Compartment Drawings